code-dot-org/analytics/docs/pull_request_template.md

 - [ ] The deployment run passed

-      see CI/CD job in dbt Cloud or Validation Chekcs (Below)
+      see CI/CD job in dbt Cloud or Validation Checks (Below)

 - [ ] The model produces accessible data in the DW